astery/canva/pages/reflections.md

 than the array version.
 Map version becomes slower with bigger canvas size but negligible.

+### Deciding that to do next

+I have in plans to do:

+  - add a tailrecursive flood algorithm version
+  - add a scanning line flood algorithm version
+  - add a renderer not based on points but, tree based.

+But I aslo want to add persistence layer and web-interface, so I whould rather go in that direction

+### Persistense layer

+When we started our journey I wrote what decided to store canvases in files.
+I will describe an interface to save files in order to ease testing of future features, and give ability to exchange that for s3 for example.

 ### Implementing CanvaFiles

 First of all we describe desired behaviour in test.
 That should be easy